zwxscience/MyBlog/_posts/2014-08-05-page-view-from-google-analytics-for-your-blog.md

 ## Create Query

-Test your query well on <a href="https://ga-dev-tools.appspot.com/explorer/" target="_blank">Google Analytics Query Explorer 2</a>.
+Test your query well on <a href="https://ga-dev-tools.appspot.com/query-explorer/" target="_blank">Google Analytics Query Explorer 2</a>.Then it shows an table and you need to select the items you want to show.

 When it works, you should see something like this.

 <img src="{{ site.loadingImg }}" data-src="{{ site.url }}/img/post/2014-08-05-page-view-from-google-analytics-for-your-blog-01.png" />

-If you visit <a href="https://ovilia-blog-1234.appspot.com/query?id=ahJzfm92aWxpYS1ibG9nLTEyMzRyFQsSCEFwaVF1ZXJ5GICAgIC6qI4KDA" target="_blank">the link in the image</a>, you can get the JSON file of pageview information!
+If you visit <a href="https://www.googleapis.com/analytics/v3/data/ga?ids=ga%3A115361882&start-date=30daysAgo&end-date=yesterday&metrics=ga%3Apageviews&access_token=ya29.dQLCJDGc6AtBVrUaKUiDzu28GOi0thr-TzEhMM0a7Zz7Mzx0vo8IjGs_PBUKc9uVgLEX" target="_blank">the link in the image</a>, you can get the JSON file of pageview information!

 # Final Touches